0x161e-swei/covert-channel-101/README.md

 ### Benchmarks

-The sender has a flag `-b` that allows measuring the bandwidth in Bytes/second.
+The sender has a flag `-b` that allows to measure the bandwidth in Bytes/second.
 Here are some examples of bandwidths that can be achieved with our client.

-#### Normal speed
+#### Normal bandwidth

-This is the default speed, which achieves a 10x speedup compared to the TA solution while maintaining a very good accuracy.
+This is the default bandwidth, which achieves a 10x speedup compared to the TA solution while maintaining a very good accuracy.

 ![Benchmark usage](./usage/benchmark.gif?raw=true)

-#### Fast speed
+#### High bandwidth

 This is the bandwidth that our client can achieve when the time interval of sending one bit is lowered to 30 cycles/bit.
 It is still quite accurate, even though sometimes the receiver might flip some bits in its received